China publishes rules for new Beijing stock exchange - ExBulletin

 The rules, which were released by the CSRC following a public consultation, aim to regulate public offerings, information disclosure and corporate governance for the Beijing Stock Exchange.
 They will come into effect on November 15.

-On Friday evening, the CSRC released draft guidelines that will require the disclosure of better information in company prospectuses under China’s registration-based IPO system, on which the Beijing Stock Exchange will be. based.
+On Friday evening, the CSRC released draft guidelines that will require the disclosure of better information in company prospectuses as part of China’s registration-based IPO system, on which the Stock Exchange of Beijing will be based.

-The technology-intensive Shanghai STAR Market and the board of directors of Shenzhen start-up ChiNext have also adopted an IPO mechanism based on US registration, which gives the market a greater role in the valuation and pricing of IPOs.
+Shanghai STAR Market and the board of directors of start-up ChiNext in Shenzhen have also adopted an American-style registration-based IPO mechanism, which gives the market a greater role in valuation. and the pricing of IPOs.

 Sources